iverbova/DSI_Team6/README.md

 ---

-01 - Data Exploration
+**01 - Data Exploration**

-This notebook is part of a team project for the Data Science Certificate at the University of Toronto's Data Sciences Institute.
 In this section, we take an initial look at the Retail Sales Dataset and provide valuable insights that will guide future analysis.

 Objectives: